-Is dry shampoo considered a liquid on a plane?
+Is dry shampoo considered a liquid by the TSA?

-Whether dry shampoo is a considered a liquid or not depends on whether it is in an aerosol can or in powdered form:
+Whether dry shampoo is considered a liquid or not depends on whether it is in aerosol bottles or in powder form:

 Aerosol dry shampoo

-Dry shampoo in an aerosol can is considered to be a liquid so needs to be treated as such, which means it can be no larger than 3.4 ounces (100ml) and must go in your quart sized liquids bag.
+Dry shampoo in an aerosol can is considered to be a liquid so needs to be treated as such, which means it can be no larger than 3.4 ounces (100ml) and must go in your quart-sized liquid bag.

-So therefore it cannot be carried through a security checkpoint in your carry on bag if it is greater than 3.4oz/100ml so you should pack it in your checked bag.
+So therefore it cannot be carried through a security checkpoint in your hand luggage if it is greater than 3.4oz/100ml so you should pack it in your checked luggage.

-This size restriction does not apply to aerosol dry shampoos in your checked bags so you can pack larger ones in there quite happily.
+This size restriction does not apply to aerosol dry shampoos in your checked bag so you can pack larger ones in there quite happily.

 Powdered dry shampoo